 A Committal Service (combined funeral service) is held within the department prior to the cremation or burial of the donor, this is attended by the staff and students who have been taught by the donor in that year.
 Unfortunately for reasons such as space and access restrictions imposed by our governing body, the Human Tissue Authority, we cannot allow members of the public to attend.
-However we can provide next of kin/executors with a transcript of the service and copies of the individual tributes that each group of students write for their particular donor.
+However we can provide next of kin/executors with copies of the individual tributes that each group of students write for their particular donor.

 If donors do not wish to be part of the Committal Service, we can accommodate this.

-Relatives and friends are invited to join us at a Memorial Service held in King's College Chapel, Cambridge every other year.
+Relatives and friends are invited to join us at a Memorial Service held in Great St Mary's Church, Cambridge every year.

 Due to funding restrictions we can only completely meet the costs of transporting a donor to this facility, up to a 40 mile radius.
 As we can pay for an 80 mile round trip, the mileage over and above this (for donors who are collected outside of this 40 mile radius) has to be met by the Estate or family.

 If the death occurs at home, or where there are no mortuary facilities, we ask that the family arrange for the body to be taken to a Chapel of Rest where there are appropriate storage facilities.
 The cost of this collection and storage will be borne by the family or Estate of the deceased.
 If someone dies in hospital, however, their body is automatically taken to the mortuary; therefore there will be no such costs.

 If the family would like to collect the ashes of the donor, there is a small administrative charge for this.

 The Department pays for all costs associated with either the cremation or burial of a donor.

 We do not accept donors under the age of 18, but there is no upper age limit.
 To date our eldest donor was 104!